 - Directing Lab, an eight week program for directors prepping independent feature films.
 It runs in Los Angeles in February and March.

 - Screenwriting Lab, an intensive, four week workshop designed to facilitate each writer’s unique voice through the development of a single feature project.
-The lab meets two to three evenings a week in Los Angeles every September.
+The lab meets two to three evenings a week in Los Angeles every spring.

 - Producing Lab, an in-depth four week program that helps filmmakers develop skills as creative, independent producers.
 It is held in the fall in Los Angeles.

 - Documentary Lab, an intensive five week program designed to help filmmakers who are currently in post-production on their feature-length documentary films.
 The lab meets in Los Angeles in April.